-This Paid Time Off Policy supersedes all prior PTO plans and/or policies that may be in effect.
+This Paid Time Off Policy described here is effective January 1, 2025 and supersedes all prior PTO plans and/or policies that may be in effect.
 No one may make an exception to this PTO Policy without express written approval from the Benefits Executive Committee.
 This PTO policy interrelates with other Company policies.
 All Associates should carefully review this entire Handbook for additional details on the interaction between the policies.